FRIDAY 24TH JANUARY 2020

 14:10: The Sustainability Q&A

-Ellie West, Anne Woolridge and April Sotomayer answer your sustainability questions
+Ellie West, Anne Woolridge and April Sotomayor answer your sustainability questions

 Sustainability is a key priority for many of us both in our personal lives and at work, but it can be difficult to know where to start and what are the most effective steps to take.
 This is your opportunity to quiz three people with some answers, Ellie West from sustainability award winning practice, Davies Veterinary Specialists, Anne Woolridge, waste management advisor, and April Sotomayer from Investors in the Environment who help businesses save money while reducing their environmental impact.